ana-casariego/ana-casariego/index.md

 ### Data Science Portfolio
 by Ana Casariego

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+This portfolio is a compliation of notebooks which I created for data analysis and machine learning algorithms.
+It is categorizes by problem type and project.

 ```markdown
 Syntax highlighted code block